 “Come on,” Dee Boy said.
 “It’s easy.”

-Then Dee Boy tackled him from behind.
+Dee Boy stopped to tie his shoe.
+He told us to keep going.
+But I knew what he was doing.
+Skittles was laughing into his hand.
+Dee Boy jumped to his feet and tackled John Berry from behind.
 I knew it was going to happen.
 Skittles held down his arms and Tim took off his mask.
 John Berry tried to get away, but he didn’t try too hard.
-He just kind of flopped over like a fish and laid on the ground.
+He just flopped over like a fish and laid on the ground.
 And I knew then that this had happened to him at least once before.

-The skin on his face was red-pink and all smooth, shining in the light like meat cooking on the grill.
+The skin on his face was red-pink and smooth, shining in the light like meat cooking on the grill.
 There was spit running from the sides of his mouth because he didn’t have lips anymore, and his nose was all the way gone too, just dark holes like a jack o lantern.
 There were pieces of skin hanging over eyes where his eyelids used to be, and his is eyes were bloodshot and red.

 I looked at him and I couldn’t look away.